machineboy2045/github-actions-with-aws-sam/README.md

 Next, in your Github account settings, create a secret named `AWS_ROLE_TO_ASSUME`, and for the value, paste the ARN of the IAM Role you created.

+For more details on how this works see https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services

 ## Deploying

 The application is deployed using Github actions.
 The actions are defined in `.github/workflows`.
 Comitting to the `master` branch will trigger a deploy.